radiantlogic-v8/documentation-ia-product/README.md

-# Documentation iGRCanalytics
+# Documentation Identity Analytics

 ## Introduction

-This repository holds the documentation for the core product of Identity Analytics: iGRCAnalytics .
+This repository holds the documentation for the core product of Identity Analytics.
 The documentation is used as an input to build the documentation https://developer.radiantlogic.com/

 ## Repository Structure